Lessons from the Wendy's dynamic pricing controversy that every QSR operator should understand before communicating about digital menu capabilities.

 Daypart Pricing Flexibility

-- Digital boards can switch from breakfast to lunch menus automatically
+- Digital boards switch from breakfast to lunch automatically

 - This is what digital signage always does